UnderGrounder96/Database-Simulation/README.md

 Prerequisites
 ---------------
-**After installation it is very important to fully test the program using the test.py, before first use.
+**After installing, it is very important to fully test the program using the test.py, before first use.

 In order to use the Python program it is highly necessary to have an *internet connection* and install:
 	- Pip v8.1+